 Casatlantic is a niche lifestyle brand inspired by the cultural richness of mid-century Casablanca.

-We design and tailor cotton trousers in Casablanca, the city where our family originates from and lived for more than four centuries before leaving motherland to settle in France, Sweden and the U.S.
+We design and tailor trousers in Casablanca, the city where our family originates from and lived for more than four centuries before leaving motherland to settle in France, Sweden and the U.S.

 I founded Casatlantic with one man in mind - my grandfather Elie.
 He was born in Casablanca, Morocco under french protectorate in 1930.